datastore/datastore.objects/README.md

 ### ObjectDatastore

-`datastore-objects` provides a `ShimDatastore` that wraps any other datastore.
+`datastore.objects` provides a `ShimDatastore` that wraps any other datastore.
 Thus you can use any of the various datastores to persist your objects.
 `ObjectDatastore` makes sure to serialize (on put) and deserialize (on get) data properly, and construct your classes.